shortstheory/dtn-unetstack/README.md

 ## Open Issues
 * Should Beacons be sent to a topic or sent to a Broadcast Address instead?
-* How does Router know whether a DatagramReq has the Router headers or not?
-We need to do the same thing for DTNAgent
 * How do we differentiate between a message sent to DtnAgent from Link and from Router?
 A message coming from Router won't have the PDU fields.
 Maybe we could use getRecipient field to discriminate between these two cases?
+    * This comes from whether it's a DatagramNtf or DatagramReq
 * Where are the TTLs being decided?
 Does the Router add the TTLs to the DatagramReq before it sends it to DtnAgent?
 Or will the DtnAgent fill in the TTLs
-* Do we need a DtnReq/Ntf pair?
-* Should no Ntf and failed Ntf for delivery of a Datagram be handled the same way?
-* When we receive a failed Ntf for delivery, should we switch over to a different link or should we keep retrying on the same link?
-* How do we inform the other nodes about the ReliableLinks we have available?
-Even if an RL exists on the node, it may not actually be operational for sending messages (e.g. two AUVs trying to talk over a WiFi radio underwater).
-So we need to have some way of testing the Link between the nodes before advertising the Link.
-* Lost Beacon / disconnection mechanism?
+        * TTLs will be added to the DatagramReq from the app layer